SEIR-11-08/project-zero/README.md

 ### Specifications

-* Create a repo for your tamagotchi pet
+* Create a repo for your Tamagotchi pet
-* Create a Class (JS Class, look at your notes if your forget) for your tamagotchi
+* Create a Class (JS Class, look at your notes if your forget) for your Tamagotchi
 * Instantiate your Tamagotchi
 * Display a character of your choice on the screen to represent your pet
 * Display the following metrics for your pet: